HELLO STRESS! GOOD-BYE STRESS!

 Everyone endures stress in their daily lives.
 Whether it’s driving in rush hour, forgetting to pick up milk from the grocery store or even trying to fit too many things into your 24 hour day.
 It comes in a variety of forms such as mental stress (work/relationships) to mechanical stress (posture/physical) to environmental stressors (chemicals/foods).
 These stressors all add up and the body has to react to them on a daily basis.

-Here are some great tips to help prepare your mind and body to deal with stress!
+For regular, everyday stresses though, here are some great tips to help prepare your mind and body to deal with stress!
 Although physical activity and sleep can play a huge role in giving you an advantage is fighting stress, there’s a nutritional component you may be missing.
 Consider these tips to help you lead a life with a little less stress!

 Decrease Caffeine and Alcohol Intake: Alcohol has been linked to stress response in humans and what’s more is that it is linked to substance dependency which is a stressful condition itself.
 Try to limit caffeine intake too as it’s effects are not long term.